Jim Wallace, Baron Wallace of Tankerness

-James Robert Wallace, Baron Wallace of Tankerness, (born 25 August 1954) is a Scottish politician serving as a Liberal Democrat life peer in the British House of Lords since 2007.
-He served as the Deputy First Minister of Scotland from 1999 to 2005, and during that time he served twice as acting First Minister, in 2000, in the aftermath of Donald Dewar's death and in 2001, following Henry McLeish's resignation.
+James Robert Wallace, Baron Wallace of Tankerness, (25 August 1954 – 29 January 2026) was a Scottish politician who served as a Liberal Democrat life peer in the House of Lords from 2007 until his death in 2026.
+He had previously served as Deputy First Minister of Scotland from 1999 to 2005, and during that time was twice acting First Minister, in 2000, in the aftermath of Donald Dewar's death, and in 2001, following Henry McLeish's resignation.

-He was formerly Leader of the Scottish Liberal Democrats from 1992 to 2005 and Leader of the Liberal Democrats in the House of Lords from 2013 to 2016.
-Wallace also served as the Moderator of the General Assembly of the Church of Scotland from 2021 to 2022.
+Wallace was Leader of the Scottish Liberal Democrats from 1992 to 2005 and Leader of the Liberal Democrats in the House of Lords from 2013 to 2016.

 Wallace served as a Liberal Democrat Member of Parliament (MP) for Orkney and Shetland from 1983 to 2001 and a Member of the Scottish Parliament (MSP) for Orkney from 1999 to 2007.
-He also served as Advocate General for Scotland from 2010 to 2015.
-He was the Moderator of the General Assembly of the Church of Scotland from 1 May 2021 to 23 May 2022.
+He was Advocate General for Scotland from 2010 to 2015.
+He was Moderator of the General Assembly of the Church of Scotland from 2021 to 2022 and for the duration of this appointment, he gave up his political affiliation.

 Early life and education

+Wallace was born in Annan in Dumfriesshire, Scotland, to John and Grace Wallace, on 25 August 1954, and grew up there.
+His father, an accountant, was an elder for 64 years in the local Church of Scotland congregation, Annan Old Parish Church.
+He was involved in both the Boys Brigade and Scripture Union groups.
+He professed faith and formally joined the church while a student in 1973.

-Wallace was born in Annan in Dumfriesshire, Scotland, and grew up there.
-He has a brother, Neil.
-As a boy, his first interest in politics was stoked when he collected autographs from politicians visiting the local area: he still possesses one from Tam Dalyell, with whom he later served in the House of Commons.
+As a boy, his first interest in politics was stoked when he collected autographs from politicians visiting the local area: as of 2005, he still possessed one from Tam Dalyell.

-Wallace was educated at Annan Academy, a state secondary school in his hometown of Annan.
+He was educated at Annan Academy, a state secondary school in his hometown of Annan.
 Following school, he was accepted by Downing College, Cambridge, where he obtained a joint BA degree in economics and law.
 From there he returned to Scotland to study law at the University of Edinburgh, graduating with an LLB degree in 1977.
-Based in Edinburgh, he practised as an advocate at the Scottish Bar, mostly in civil law cases.
+Based in Edinburgh, he became a barrister in 1979, and he practised as an advocate at the Scottish Bar, mostly in civil law cases.